htell1347-prog/ZenlessZoneZero-Signal-Export/docs/README_EN.md

 If you need to export data for multiple accounts, click the plus button next to it.

-Then switch to a different account in the game, open the wish history again, and click the "Load Data" button in the tool.
+Then switch to a different account in the game, open the signal history again, and click the "Load Data" button in the tool.

 ## Development